Reduce the disease burden of diabetes mellitus (DM) and improve the quality of life for all persons who have, or are at risk for, DM.

 The importance of both diabetes and these comorbidities will continue to increase as the population ages.
 Therapies that have proven to reduce microvascular and macrovascular complications will need to be assessed in light of the newly identified comorbidities.

 Lifestyle change has been proven effective in preventing or delaying the onset of type 2 diabetes in high-risk individuals.
 Based on this, new public health approaches are emerging that may deserve monitoring at the national level.
-For example, the Diabetes Prevention Program demonstrated that lifestyle intervention had its greatest impact in older adults and was effective in all racial and ethnic groups.
+For example, the Diabetes Prevention Program research trial demonstrated that lifestyle intervention had its greatest impact in older adults and was effective in all racial and ethnic groups.
+Translational studies of this work have also shown that delivery of the lifestyle intervention in group settings at the community level are also effective at reducing type 2 diabetes risk.
+The National Diabetes Prevention Program has now been established to implement the lifestyle intervention nationwide.

 2Knowler WC, Fowler SE, Hamman RF, et al; Diabetes Prevention Program Research Group.
 Ten-year followup of diabetes incidence and weight loss in the Diabetes Prevention Program Outcomes Study.
 Lancet.
 2009 Nov 14;374(9702):1677-86.